peter9949/Team-Curie/Readme.md

 ## About The Team

 We are TEAM CURIE...
-A group of people working together to achieve a common aim...
+A diverse community together to achieve a common aim...
 We are enthusiasts!...
 We are setting the pace!....
 We offer encouragement and Motivation....And we believe TeamWork makes the DreamWork #teamcurie

 ## Contributors